Originally posted on September 4, 2021 @ 7:00 am

 We look outside for the wonders inside usRumi

 While growing up, I was a very blunt and direct young girl.
-I say things as they are without fear, and I don’t care about how it’ll hurt another person.
-While in high school, I was very blunt, and no one could win me in an exchange of words.
+I say things as they are without fear, and I don’t care how it’ll hurt another person.
+While in high school, I was very blunt, and no one could win me by exchanging words.
 I never fought with anyone physically because I would have said mean and terrible words to my victims.
-One day I said a negative comment to one of my friends, and she felt very hurt.
+One day I commented negatively to one of my friends, and she felt very hurt.
 It affected our friendship, and she was hurt terribly.

-At this point, I became unhappy with myself, and I began to work on myself.
+At this point, I became unhappy with myself and began working on myself.
 My central turning point was when I started attending church and met people who showed me much love.
-When I say mean things, they were always there to caution me.
+When I say mean things, they are always there to caution me.
 I am not at my best yet, but I am better.
 In the past years, I’ve seen myself handle annoying situations calmly.
-Becoming better was possible because I listened to what others thought about me, and I decided to be better.
-I’m still trying to improve, and I know I’ll be far better with time.
+Becoming better was possible because I listened to what others thought about me and decided to improve.
+I’m still trying to improve, and I’ll be better with time.

-This experience helped me realise the importance of looking inward and evaluating myself honestly.
+This experience helped me realize the importance of looking inward and evaluating myself honestly.
 I couldn’t have improved on myself without the honest feedback of my friend.
-Situations like this are when looking outward comes in. we sometimes have to look outward for answers and solutions to challenges.
-It brings new knowledge and ideas to the table because no man is an island.
+Situations like this are when looking outward comes in.
+We sometimes have to look outward for answers and solutions to challenges.
+It brings new knowledge and ideas because no man is an island.
 We all need people at one time or the other in our lives.